Atxada/helpy-checklist/README.md

 To create your custom procedures you must to inherit from the `Procedures` class, this will automatically equips your class with all the method and attributes that is neccessary for Helpy to recognized this as procedure. you can locate and review the procedures class here `<install-dir>/helpy/procedure.py`

-this is the simplest form for custom procedure to be able to work
+this is the simplest form for custom procedure, without any functionality

 ```python
 # essential dependencies